 - Responsible recreation within the environment

 The Barrow Blueway is 63 km in total with 47 km in Kildare and 16 km In Laois.
-It starts in Robertstown/Lowtown and ends in Athy and is scheduled for completion in the first quarter of 2024.
+It starts in Robertstown/Lowtown and ends in Athy and is scheduled for completion in 2025.

 The following reports are available on the Kildare LEADER site.
 They show plans and progress for the Barrow Blueway to February 2023.